John Sykes (entertainment industry executive): iHeartMedia

-In December 2011 Sykes was named iHeartMedia's (formerly Clear Channel) President, Entertainment Enterprises, where he is responsible for developing new business partnerships and platforms across a broad range of media including television, digital platforms and live events.
-In addition, he works to create nationwide opportunities for music artists by using iHeartMedia’s scale and creates value and content partnerships for iHeartMedia advertisers.
+Sykes is President of iHeartMedia Entertainment Enterprises, where he is responsible for managing iHeart content partnerships across a broad range of media including television, podcasting, digital platforms and live events.
+In addition, he creates value for iHeartMedia advertisers and key partners.
+Sykes also guides the company's relationship with the music industry, as well as overseeing the creation and distribution of iHeart branded video content and marquee events with broadcast and streaming partners.

 Sykes co-executive produces iHeartMedia's live music and television events including the iHeartRadio Music Awards aired on FOX, the annual iHeartRadio Music Festival aired on The CW Television Network, the iHeartRadio Jingle Ball Tour aired on The CW Television Network, the iHeartCountry Festival, iHeartRadio Wango Tango, the iHeartRadio Fiesta Latina, the iHeartRadio Podcast Awards, and iHeartRadio ALTer Ego.
 The 2019 iHeartRadio Music Awards garnered more than 310 billion social media impressions.